helengibson/graphTPP/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

+# Intro to graphTPP
+graphTPP is a graph layout method and software that emphasises using attributes and clustering for layout.

+Data from the applied soft computing paper can be found under data/AppliedSoftComputing Details of the commands run in R to create the data sets can be found in data/CreateGraphs.R

+To load the attribute data select File > Load data from ARFF file And select one of the smallworld ARFF files

+To load the edge data select 'Graph Options' from the right hand panel and the click 'Load Graph'

+*Leave the node identifier as the 'Id' field
+*Select one of the edges file
+*Tick 'Ignore header'
+*Leave use edge weights unticked
+*Leave the delimiter as a comma
+*Click OK

+To interact with the graph nodes can be selected with by dragging a rubber band selection or a whole cluster can be selected by clicking its name in the top panel

+Separation of clusters can run automatically by pressing and holding the 'Separate Points' button